chhaymatt/resourcing-api/README.md

 4. Run src/main/java/com/matthewchhay/resourcingapi/ResourcingApiApplication.java
 5. In Postman, GET localhost:9876/jobs/test and see if it returns hello world

+# Current roadblock:
+- PATCH a job, says it is not supported

 # To do:

 -   Fix job domain